ctrueden/equilibrium/_pages/events/case-15e02.md

 Anyway, seeing as the crowd is getting restless, Lestache moves the hunt up from midnight to now.
 The quarry has arrived, so he just needs a few moments to prepare.

-He leaves and comes back with [Orlok](../dossiers/orlok) and [Elloia](../dossiers/elloia-canarl).
+He leaves and comes back with [Orlok](../dossiers/orlok) ("the Lady of Whispers, Countess of the Underground", to which she responds "I'm no lady") and [Elloia](../dossiers/elloia-canarl) ("Warden of the Accursed Tunnels, Servant to None But Him").
 Lestache announces the Council of Seven is complete.
 Another box gets wheeled in.
 Lestache says the quarry for today is something truly special.
 "A halfling guardswoman.
 She was a perimeter defender, and even fancied herself a Captain, and champion of the downtrodden!
 Her people repaid her service by exiling her from their wretched community."
 He's really playing this up.

 [Sophie Steelboots](../dossiers/sophie-steelboots) is her name, and she is looking hopeless.
 Lestache offers to let us join the hunt as "Clan [SPI](../orgs/spi)" if we ante up an item to throw in the pot.
 The quarry gets to choose one item to use, and the rest stay in the pot.
 If we win, then she goes free and we win the pot.
 But we have no protection if we join the hunt.
 The vampires are free to attack us however they want.